+Other Requirements:

-Masters Degree or Certificate Program of Study This form should be filled out on your computer, then saved with a new file name to your local disk.
-Next, print the form and obtain the necessary signatures.
-Page Name: SSN: 1 of 2 Middle Name Last Name First Name Address: Street Apt, if any City State Zip Code Degree: Major: Track: Admitted to Program: Foreign Language required: Date Completed Other Requirements: PROGRAM OF COURSES In the spaces provided below, list all courses for which approval is requested in the master's degree (including thesis, if required) or certificate program..
+PROGRAM OF COURSES

+In the spaces provided below, list all courses for which approval is requested in the master's degree (including thesis, if required) or certificate program.
 Example: ENGL 751 Amer.
 Novel in 20th Cent.
 Do not list courses not specifically required for the master's or certificate program.
 Note that any course on this program which exceeds the 6 year limit (before the degree is awarded) must be revalidated or replaced with another course.

+Dept

+Course

+Term

+Year

+Dept Prefix Course Number Abbreviated Course Title Teri e Con n Ipleted Year Credit Hours Grade Where Taken

+• • -

+- • -

+• • •

+• • -

+• • -

+• • -

+• • •

+• • ·

+• - -

+Approv ed

-Dept Course Term Year Credit Prefix Number Abbreviated Course Title Completed Hours Grade Where Taken Approved Student Signature Date: Graduate Director of School or Dept Date: Major Professor/Chair of Adv Committee Date: Dean of the Graduate School Date:
+St udent Sig nature Date: Graduat e Director of School or Dept Date:

+Major Pro ofessor/Cl nair of Adv Committee Date: Dean of the Graduate School Date:
-Appendix K

-Thesis Overview The Graduate School
+Appendix J Thesis Overview The Graduate School